donovan-h-parks/FragmentClassificationPackage/README.md

   -n <integer>  Desired oligonucleotide length (default = 10).

 Typical usage:
     > nb-train -s sequences.txt -m ./models/

-*** HOW TO PARALLELIZE CLASSIFICATION ***
+### HOW TO PARALLELIZE CLASSIFICATION

 If you are classifying many millions of fragments, you may wish to parallelize the NB classification.
 This is easily done by dividing the query file into several files with approximately the same number of sequences. nb-classify can be applied to each of these files separately.
 The classification file for each of these runs should then be combined before using any of the Python scripts.
-Take care to not include the header file only once when combining the files.
+Take care to include the header file only once when combining the files.
 Contact us for further help.

-*** REPORTING BUGS OR FEATURE SUGGESTIONS ***
+### REPORTING BUGS OR FEATURE SUGGESTIONS

 This software is in active development and we are interested in discussing all potential applications.
 We encourage you to send us suggestions for new features and to report bugs.